Cosmian/kms/documentation/docs/cli.md

 ## Share an object with another user

-In that example, we share a key for the user `test@google.com` for `encrypt` operation only.
+In that example, we only share a key for the user `test@example.com` for the `encrypt` operation.

 ```sh
 $ cosmian_kms_cli permission add --user test@google.com --operation encrypt b7c0e623-7800-4f87-a347-63bcf22cbd04
 The permission has been properly set
 ```

-You can call this command several times on every operations you want to allow.
+You can call this command several times on every operation you want to allow.
 See [authorization](authorization.md).

 ## Remove a share